View PDF of this article.

 The GPhPs define approaches and policies, along with technical guidance for the development of monographs for APIs and finished pharmaceutical preparations.
 The guidance is intended to facilitate collaboration and possible work-sharing among the pharmacopoeias, with the ultimate goal of harmonization of compendial standards.
 Additional GPhP chapters were completed in 2018 to address the development of monographs for compounded preparations and herbal medicines (12, 13).
 An essential element contributing to the completion of the GPhP guidance documents was the collaborative environment that was engendered among the pharmacopoeias and WHO through the IMWP meetings.
 This engagement has also contributed to other compendial harmonization initiatives, including bilateral and multilateral agreements, memoranda of understanding (MoUs), regional activities between the various pharmacopoeias, and collaboration to support the development of global pharmacopoeia standards.

 Most of the initiatives described thus far have focused on harmonization of compendial standards already listed in the various pharmacopoeias, to resolve differences between the existing standards-so-called “retrospective harmonization”.
 This is difficult, as evidenced by the efforts of the PDG pharmacopoeias to harmonize existing general chapters and excipient monographs resulting in harmonization by attribute.
 It is also reflected in the discussion on how China might adopt the topic-specific ICH Q4B outcomes, an issue that other countries will also face as they join in the membership of ICH.
 The underlying question for retrospective harmonization is why a pharmacopoeia should change from a standard that has been developed and used to control the quality of medicines in that particular country, and to adopt a different compendial standard that was “not invented here.”
-Even with the effective collaboration achieved through the IMWP meetings, much time has been devoted to discussing harmonization of existing standards in the
+Even with the effective collaboration achieved through the IMWP meetings, much time has been devoted to discussing harmonization of existing standards in the various pharmacopoeias.

 The GPhP guidance documents shift the focus away from retrospective harmonization to facilitate an approach for the development of new monographs that do not yet exist, which may be widely adopted by the pharmacopoeias.
 The benefit of this approach-so-called “prospective harmonization”-was mentioned for the PDG harmonized chapter that was developed for Capillary Electrophoresis, which did not require any conditions regarding interchangeability in the ICH Q4B annex because there were no residual differences for this standard in the Ph.
 Eur., JP, and USP.
 This chapter, along with several others used to characterize biotechnology-derived articles, was harmonized from the beginning through the PDG partnership.

 Another example of prospective harmonization has been the development of new monographs for drug products and drug substances.
 This initiative has been undertaken through a collaboration between the bio/pharmaceutical industry and the pharmacopoeias, in particular USP, Ph.
 Eur., and BP, with visibility provided to other pharmacopoeias, including those in Japan, China, Korea, and India.
-This effort, which has resulted in the successful completion of several new, prospectively harmonized monographs for small-molecule drug substances and products, has evolved to an “informal harmonization” process between
+This effort, which has resulted in the successful completion of several new, prospectively harmonized monographs for small-molecule drug substances and products, has evolved to an “informal harmonization” process between the participants

 Global pharmacopoeia standards would help to support the availability of medicines with consistent quality for patients around the world.
 There are many pathways to achieve compendial harmonization and several approaches are currently underway, including the important work by PDG and WHO.
 Compendial harmonization is also taking place at the intersection of the pharmacopoeias and ICH activities.
 The IMWP meetings have fostered greater collaboration among the pharmacopoeias of the world and resulted in the GPhP guidance documents to help in the development of new standards that are harmonized.
 Industry supports these ongoing harmonization activities.